iomesh/docs/docs/installation/setup-iomesh-storage.md

 #### Mount Type

-IOMesh now provides 2 mount types:
+IOMesh provides 2 mount types now:

 - `cacheWithJournal`: performance tier of storage pool.
 It **MUST** ba a partitionable devcie.
-IOMesh will partition the device into 2 paritions: 20 GiB for `journal` and the rest for `cache`. `SSD` or `NVMe` is recommanded to use here.
+IOMesh will partition the device into 2 paritions: 20 GiB for `journal` and the rest for `cache`. `SATA` or `NVMe` SSD is recommanded.
-- `dataStore`:  capacity tier of storage pool. `HDD` is recommaned here.
+- `dataStore`:  capacity tier of storage pool. `SATA` or `SAS` HDD is recommanded.

 #### Device Selector